wp-plugins/page-expiration-robot/readme.txt

 == Description ==

 Double (even TRIPLE!) your conversions by setting up countdown timed-offers, one time offers and schedule pages and posts to expire (on visitor-by-visitor basis) and redirect expired visitors to a different offer or URL.
-You can add an attention-grabbing live countdown timer that will show visitors every second they’re losing by not taking action immediately!
+You can add an attention-grabbing live countdown timer that will show visitors every second they are losing by not taking action immediately!

 [vimeo http://vimeo.com/108896854]

-We do everything every other “basic-grade” countdown WordPress plugin out there does (plus more) and giving it away to you to for free so you can use it to multiply your sales, conversions, and profits by 2x, 3x, even 4x, in a matter of minutes!
+We do everything every other basic-grade countdown WordPress plugin out there does (plus more) and giving it away to you to for free so you can use it to multiply your sales, conversions, and profits by 2x, 3x, even 4x, in a matter of minutes!

 = Evegreen Scarcity: Automate your offers to run (and expire) all day, every day, 24/7/365! =

 Create evergreen product launches and hypnotize each and every visitor with their very own expiring countdown making them to literally beg YOU to stop the timer immediately and buy your stuff!
 Create non-stop profit countdown timers that run (and expires) all day, every day, completely on autopilot.
-Show your visitors every second they’re losing by not acting or purchasing your product right away!
+Show your visitors every second they are losing by not acting or purchasing your product right away!

 = Event-based Scarcity: Schedule expiration on specific date & time or period. =